-Article 46 Responsibility for debts incurred prior to the entry into force of the Foundation Agreement or Turkey or debts from purchase of armaments, which shall be assumed by the relevant <component state>.
+The <common state> shall assume responsibility for debts incurred prior to the entry into force of the Foundation Agreement other than debts to Greece or Turkey or debts from purchase of armaments, which shall be assumed by the relevant <component state>.
 Special majority law may provide for reimbursement of the <common state> by the <component state>.